awhicks/CS-3704-S23/_lectures/lect15.md

 # CATME

-The results of the first CATME survey will be released sometime before class starts today
+The results of the first CATME survey have been released.
+Log in at <https://catme.org> with your `username@ucsb.edu` email to see them.
-* i.e. before 5pm Thu Oct 27.
-I'm just waiting on one student to finish.

-Once they are released, I want to invite you to review them.
+Please review them now.

 There is some detail about CATME results in the "drop down" (if you click the arrow).